Croydon Astronomical Society

 Lectures are held on Friday evenings every two weeks from September to July with a short break at Christmas & Easter.
 Dates of the lectures are on our programme and are published in Astronomy Now.

-I don't know much / any Astronomy - will I understand the lectures ?
+I don't know much / any Astronomy -

 We try to make the lectures interesting to both beginners and those with more experience.
 We normally start with an introductory talk aimed at those starting astronomy followed by the main talk after a break that covers a topic in more depth.